DeadeyeAnticheat/deadeye_dimensions/README.md

 - 🔔 Optional notifications on dimension change
 - 🧩 Client hook before dimension switch

-## 🎥 Showcase Video
-A gameplay showcase will be added here soon.

-▶️ Coming soon

 ## 🧠 How It Works
 Players entering interiors are automatically moved into separate dimensions.